Unfortunately, there are times when we have to take matters to court to settle them.

 If you’ve qualified for food stamps or you would qualify if you signed up, your state might have the infrastructure available to offer you free legal aid.

-This isn’t the case in all states, but many government assistance programs have to partner legal organizations that work to benefit the people in those programs.
+This isn’t the case in all states, but many government assistance programs have to partner with legal organizations that benefit the people in those programs.

-The same is true if you are a veteran who is mentally or physically disabled.
+The same is true if you are a mentally or physically disabled veteran.

-The Veteran’s Association is the primary organizer of this aid and offers representation for free in certain cases.
+The Veteran’s Association is the primary organizer of this aid and offers representation for free in some instances.